 1. What do you believe you’ll achieve as an engineering manager that you couldn’t achieve as an engineer?

 I believe my role as an engineering manager will make communication between clients and engineering teams easier for our company.
 In this position, I’ll help the clients understand the process and help the engineers understand the clients’ expectations.
 This will make it much easier to set the right budgets and expectations, so everyone’s satisfied with the outcome.
 I also look forward to offering my insight into the engineering talent at our company.

 2. What are the specifics of managing small teams versus large engineering teams?

 Managing small teams makes it much easier to communicate with each team member and focus on one project at a time.
 However, managing a large team makes a large impact when it comes to research and development.

 3. How would you describe the difference between leadership and management?

 For me, a good manager should both lead and manage.
 When I think about management, I think about managing processes, projects, and people.
-In that respect, I’m outcome-driven and focused on optimizing everything we can and providing support to my team so the clients and the company are satisfied with what we produced.
-Leadership, on the other hand, means rolling up my sleeves and understanding the people I work with.
-By being a good leader, a manager like me can make sure engineers are satisfied with their jobs and feeling like they’re advancing with each project.
+In that respect, I’m outcome-driven.
+And focused on optimizing everything we can.
+And providing support to my team, so the clients and the company are satisfied with what we produced.
+On the other hand, leadership means rolling up my sleeves and understanding the people I work with.
+By being a good leader, a manager like me can make sure engineers are satisfied with their jobs.
+And feeling like they’re advancing with each project.
 In the long term, that helps the team, the company, and our clients.